Tw1ddle/geometrize-lib/README.md

 ## How It Works

-A user provides a target image, and the algorithm finds good shapes to approximate that image.
-To find a good shape, the algorithm generates a large number of random candidate shapes, repeatedly improving the fit of each using a hillclimbing optimization approach, eventually choosing the best fitting shape.
+The algorithm finds shapes to approximate a target image.
+It first generates a large number of random candidate shapes, and then repeatedly improves the fit of the best shapes using a hillclimbing optimization approach, eventually picking the best fitting shape.
 Shapes are added one by one.

 ## Usage